jastakhova/consensual/README.md

 - If the person was already invited
 - Input error check for inviting
 - Assess current state of the app (Yulia) ETA: Dec 10th (was blocked by Xcode 10 update)
+- clear the search
+- client side search (not regexp)

 #### Known Issues
 - Comments block CSS doesn't look nice when there is no comments